DarkDNA/ac-get/docs/repo-format.md

 ## details.pkg ##

-The details.pkg contains the meta-information of a package, as well as instructions for ac-get to install it.
+The details.pkg contains the meta-information of a package, as well as the directives for ac-get to install it, the directives are listed below.

 In our example repository, we'd have this for the foo/details.pkg: